atsheehan/curriculum/lessons/migrations/migrations.md

-In this assignment, you'll work with SQL statements to create databases and define columns, and use ActiveRecord migrations to do the same.
+At this point in our studies, we are quite familiar with creating databases and defining the schema of our database with the SQL language.
+We have also studied the basics of Object Oriented Programming (OOP).
+ActiveRecord is a component of the Rails framework that combines Relational Databases and OOP in what is called a Object-Relational Mapping.
+In other words, ActiveRecord maps the state (data) and behavior (methods) of our objects to SQL statements.

-We use [Data Definition Language](https://en.wikipedia.org/wiki/Data_definition_language), or DDL for short, to define schema.
-It has many variants around a common core of commands that are found in databases like SQLite, Berkeley DB, MySQL and PostgreSQL among the free or open source variants.
-SQL is also used in many proprietary database management systems, including products by Oracle and Microsoft.
-Other database systems like MongoDB, Redis, CouchDB and others do not use SQL.
+In this assignment, we will teach you how to wield the power of ActiveRecord migrations. we will work with SQL statements to create databases and define columns, and show you the equivalent ActiveRecord methods.

 ### Learning Goals